Cingulara/openrmf-docs/docs/domainkeycloak.md

 # Setup Keycloak Using your Existing Keycloak Installation
 If you or your company has an existing Keycloak installation you want to use, you can do that as well.
 There are a few steps to follow to ensure it works correctly.
 We setup OpenRMF<sup>&reg;</sup> OSS with Keycloak for AuthN/AuthZ and assume it to be running locally along side the OpenRMF<sup>&reg;</sup> OSS stack on port 8080/auth/ as a default (as of v1.9).

+> Instructions below describe how to replace the default, internal Keycloak instance.
+> If you want to use your existing SSO provider with OpenRMF it might be easier to connect the OpenRMF's Keycloak to that provider.
+> You can add SSO by logging into /auth/ and going to the "Identity providers" page.

 If you follow these steps below you can make it use your existing Keycloak setup.
 You also could modify the Keycloak ZIP you download with the OpenRMF<sup>&reg;</sup> OSS release and do something similar to this as well, changing names or ports to run locally instead of 9001.

 1. Log out of OpenRMF<sup>&reg;</sup> OSS in your web browser.